holoviz/panel/doc/tutorials/basic/layouts.md

 We add `.servable()` to display the `Column` component in a server app.
 It's not necessary for displaying it in a notebook.
 :::

-Click [this link](../../reference/layouts/Column.ipynb) to access the `Column` Reference Guide and familiarize yourself with its functionality.
+Click [this link](../../reference/layouts/Column.ipynb) to access the `Column` *reference guide* and familiarize yourself with its functionality.

 ## Layout in a Row